Understanding HELOCs: How They Work and When to Use One

 Tim Lyon • July 28, 2024

 You might come across the term HELOC when talking about mortgages or borrowing options.
-It stands for Home Equity Line of Credit, a flexible loan that lets you access the value you’ve built up in your home.
+It stands for Home Equity Line of Credit, and is a flexible loan that lets you access the value you’ve built up in your home.

 Even though HELOCs are fairly common, they’re often misunderstood.
 Many people aren’t sure how they actually work, how they differ from a mortgage, or when using one makes sense.